 How Long Do Tree Squirrels Live?

-Northern Flying Squirrels: They have an average lifespan of about 4 to 6 years in the wild.
+Northern Flying Squirrels: These squirrels have an average life span of about 4 to 6 years in the wild, often residing in tree cavities to avoid threats.

-Pygmy Squirrels: Typically have a lifespan of around 2 to 3 years in the wild.
+Pygmy Squirrels: Typically have a life expectancy of around 2 to 3 years in the wild, facing many challenges due to their size and limited habitat.

 Squirrel Removal Cost